AdguardTeam/KnowledgeBaseVPN/docs/adguard-vpn-for-ios/overview.md

 ### DNS server

-The purpose of the Domain Name System (DNS) is to translate a domain name or hostname (e.g., example.com or www.example.com) into something browsers can understand, i.e. IP addresses.
-This job is performed by DNS servers.
+DNS servers translate a domain name or hostname (e.g., example.com or www.example.com) into something browsers can understand, i.e. IP addresses.
 AdGuard VPN for iOS offers a choice between several DNS servers, each with their own special qualities.
-For example, AdGuard DNS removes ads and protects your device from tracking while AdGuard DNS Family Protection combines the functions of AdGuard DNS with SafeSearch and adult content blocking.
+For example, AdGuard DNS removes ads and protects your device from tracking while AdGuard DNS Family Protection combines the functions of AdGuard DNS with Safe search and adult content blocking.
 DNS servers by different DNS providers may also work faster or slower depending on your location, ISP, and other factors.
 Choose the one that works best for you.
-You can find out more about DNS and its characteristics [in this article](https://adguard-dns.io/kb/general/dns-filtering/#what-is-dns).
+You can [find out more about DNS](https://adguard-dns.io/kb/general/dns-filtering/#what-is-dns) and its characteristics.

 ![DNS server screen *mobile_border](https://cdn.adguardvpn.com/content/kb/vpn/ios/dns-server.png)